rivaldomrtd/rivaldomrtd/README.md

 <h1> Vald00s &#9748 </h1>

-<h3> My name is Rivaldo form Surabaya.</h3>
+### My name is Rivaldo form Surabaya.</h3>

-<h3>I have been actively writing about light and fun things since college.
+### I have been actively writing about light and fun things since college.
 I am an introverted, inquiring person, who loves reading.</h3>

-<h3> My goals in this year is to make more freinds, contribute more, and achive my dreams</h3>
+### My goals in this year is to make more freinds, contribute more, and achive my dreams</h3>

-<h3> Fun fact about me I love you and you love someone'</h3>
+### Fun fact about me I love you and you love someone'</h3>

 ---